sourabh201003/Customer-Lifetime-Value-Prediction/README.md

-📊 Customer Lifetime Value Prediction
+📊 Customer Lifetime Value Prediction:
 This project focuses on predicting Customer Lifetime Value (CLV) using historical customer transaction data.
 CLV is a critical metric in marketing and business strategy, as it helps identify high-value customers and optimize resource allocation for customer acquisition and retention.

 Project Overview